jayantasamaddar/quick-reference/aws/databases/RDS+aurora+elasticache/README.md

 ## RDS Multi AZ: Disaster Recovery (DR)

-Multi AZ is mainly used for Disaster Recovery.
+- Multi AZ is mainly used for Disaster Recovery.

+- **Increased Availability**:

+  - Amazon RDS automatically provisions and maintains a synchronous standby replica in a different Availability Zone.
+  - Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.

-- Synchronous replication to a standby instance in another AZ.
+- **Synchronous replication** to a standby instance in another AZ.
 So that means, when the application writes to the Master, that change needs to also be replicated in the standby to be accepted.

-- One DNS name - automatic app failover to standby if Master fails
-- Increase availability
+- **Not used for scaling**: The standby database is just for standby, you cannot write to it, you cannot read from it, it's just here as a failover.

-- Failover in case of loss of AZ, loss of network, instance or storage failure - the standby database will become the new Master
+- Failover in case of loss of AZ, loss of network, instance or storage failure - the standby database will become the new Master.
+Failover times are typically `60-120 seconds`.

+- **Single DNS Name (URL)** - Automatic app failover to standby if Master fails.
+The CNAME record will be updated to point to the standby DB, which is in turn promoted to become the new primary.

-- No manual intervention in apps necessary
+- No manual intervention in apps necessary.
-- Not used for scaling - the standby database is just for standby, you cannot write to it, you cannot read from it, it's just here as a failover.

 - The Read Replicas CAN be set-up as Multi AZ for Disaster Recovery (DR)

 - Going from Single AZ to Multi AZ is a zero-downtime operation (no need to stop the DB)

-- Simply click **`Modify`** for the Database and **`Enable Multi AZ`**
+- **Workflow using Console**: Simply click **`Modify`** for the Database and **`Enable Multi AZ`**

-- Internally this is what happens:
+- **Maintenance**:

+  - **Maintenance in RDS (OS updates) with Multi-AZ occurs in the following flow**:

+    - Perform maintenance on the standby.
+    - Promote the standby to primary.
+    - Perform maintenance on the old primary, which becomes the new standby.
+    - For OS updates, the database engine for the entire Multi-AZ deployment is shut down during the upgrade.

+  - **Database Engine update with Multi-AZ occurs in the following flow**:

+    - Amazon RDS upgrades both the primary and secondary DB instances at the same time.

+- **Internal workflow for Failover**:

-  - A snapshot is taken quickly of the Master database
+  - A snapshot is taken quickly of the Master database.
-  - The new standby database will be restored from this snapshot in a new AZ
+  - The new standby database is restored from this snapshot in a new AZ.
-  - Synchronization is established between the two databases
+  - Synchronization is established between the two databases.

+  - Amazon RDS uses several different technologies to provide failover support:

+    - Multi-AZ deployments for MariaDB, MySQL, Oracle, and PostgreSQL DB instances use Amazon's failover technology.
+    - SQL Server DB instances use SQL Server Database Mirroring (DBM) or Always On Availability Groups (AGs).

 ---